Last Updated on October 12, 2021

-Back 4 Blood Lag Fix – Back 4 Blood Beta is out and can be downloaded via Steam, the download size is around 18 GB.
+Back 4 Blood Lag Fix – Back 4 Blood is out and can be downloaded via Steam, the download size is around 26.69 GB on Game Pass.
 As usual, the game has a few issues related to performance, which we are going to talk about in this article.

 The game is getting a lot of hate on forums due to it being very similar to Left 4 Dead.
 Everything is similar, just the game is different.
 We don’t talk about this when we play Battle Royale games do we, many of them are also the same.
 Talking about the developers, the game is created by Turtle Rock Studious and is backed by Warner Bros Games.
 So the game has a strong developer and publisher behind them.

-Note: The game is currently in closed-beta and will unlock in approximately 2 months from the date of writing this article.
+Note: The game is out now.
+The game is currently in closed-beta and will unlock in approximately 2 months from the date of writing this article.
 Many of the issues that you might be facing right now will be ironed out by then.
 You can also pre-order the game for rewards.

 Official System Requirements: to be announced

 Your PC configuration should fall in between the minimum or recommended requirements to run the game smoothly.
 If that is not the case, you will have to compromise with graphics and FPS.

 The rule of thumb is toning down the game settings, whenever you face performance issues.
 This is why we will start with the best settings for Back 4 blood.

 These are the best settings for optimal performance, you can tweak it as per your rig configuration.

 - Screen Resolution: Depends on your screen, for me it’s 1920×1080

 - FOV: 90-100